sohaib047/sohaib047/README.md

 # 💫 About Me:
-I am a computer scientist who is worked as Full Stack MEAN Stack Developer.<br>I have worked on a couple of products and projects in my experience.
-I also work in python like web scraping.<br>I can work with various technology and software solutions and deal with databases.
+I am a computer scientist, worked as Full Stack MEAN Stack Developer.<br>I have worked on seven software products and several projects in my experience.
+I also worked in python like web scraping.<br>I can work with various technology and software solutions and deal with databases.
 A valuable team member who is willing to<br>diagnose problems and develop solutions.

 ## 🌐 Socials: